Low Vision News and Products

 You can watch the videos via the blue box above or by visiting the NEI website.
 A booklet is available, too.
 Called Living with Low Vision: What You Should Know, it is downloadable in PDF format here.

-Fear of Falling Among Visually Impaired Elderly People Can Cause Isolation
+Fear of Falling Among Visually Impaired Seniors Can Cause Isolation

 December 2012 A fear of falling can lead to a sedentary, lonely life for many seniors who don't see well.